We guarantee that you’ll get the best deal when you book directly on our website.

 Lieutenant Nicolle ended up being transferred around six different POW camps.
 He escaped from Spangenberg POW camp by tunneling out, and was one of 600 prisoners sent to the underground reprisal camp Stalag XX.
 He was eventually freed by the Americans, and had a further lucky escape when the transport plane returning him to Britain crash landed at Brussels airport.
 In 1945 Lt.
 Hubert Nicolle was awarded the Military Cross for having “displayed the highest qualities of fortitude and bravery throughout”.
 He left the Army in 1946 and returned to Guernsey to marry, settling right here in St Martins where he lived with his wife Barbara and their son and daughter.
 He passed away on September 19th, 1998, shortly before a book detailing his wartime exploits titled The Commando Who Came Home To Spy was published.

-Outdoor Guernsey’s 3½ hour long First Commando kayak tours will take place on the afternoons of Saturday April 9th, 23rd, and May 7th, and on Tuesday April 26th.
-Times vary slightly due to the tides and the cost is £35 per person, including use of all equipment.
-Further details can be found here, and if you'll be staying with us during this time and would like to book a place then please simply ask at reception.
+Further details of Outdoor Guernsey’s First Commando kayak tours can be found here, and if you'll be staying with us during this time and would like to book a place then please simply ask at reception.